george-downer40/Epic-Eats-London/README.md

 As an unregistered user I can create a new account on the site so that I can access the full features of the site

 As a registered user I can log into my account on the site so that I can view my posts, other users posts, favourited posts and comments

+# Bugs

+Due to starting this project on Codeanywhere but having not been added to the Code Institute team at that point, I was unable to continue using my original repo.
+To resolve this, I created a new repo and copied the existing readme text I had already written.
+I also transferred the user stories created in the issue tab on my original repo to a new repo.
+This was done by opening the issues on the original repo, selecting transfer issue on the right sidebar, and transferring them to the new repo.